WMYS-LD

-WMYS-LD (channel 69) is a low-power television station in South Bend, Indiana, United States, affiliated with MyNetworkTV.
-It is owned by Weigel Broadcasting (as the company's only MyNetworkTV affiliate), and is sister to ABC affiliate WBND-LD (channel 57) and CW affiliate WCWW-LD (channel 25).
-The stations share studios on Generations Drive (near the Indiana Toll Road) in northeastern South Bend, while WMYS-LD's transmitter is located just off the St. Joseph Valley Parkway on the city's south side.
+WMYS-LD (channel 69) is a low-power television station in South Bend, Indiana, United States.
+It serves as an owned-and-operated station of the diginet Heroes & Icons, and has a secondary affiliation with MyNetworkTV.
+WMYS-LD is owned by Weigel Broadcasting alongside ABC affiliate WBND-LD (channel 57) and CW affiliate WCWW-LD (channel 25).
+The three stations share studios on Generations Drive (near the Indiana Toll Road) in northeastern South Bend; WMYS-LD's transmitter is located just off the St. Joseph Valley Parkway on the city's south side.

 Due to its low-power status, its broadcasting radius only covers the immediate South Bend area.
 Therefore, Weigel relies on paid television subscription carriage for all three of its South Bend television stations to reach the entire market.

 History

-The station first signed on the air on December 2, 1987, as W12BK, broadcasting on VHF channel 12; later that month, it moved to UHF channel 69 and accordingly changed its calls to W69BT.
+The station first signed on the air on December 2, 1987, as W69BT, broadcasting on UHF channel 69.
 It originally operated as a translator of Chicago sister station WCIU-TV, which at the time was an independent station with Telemundo as a secondary affiliation.
 On October 18, 1995, W58BT (channel 58, now WBND-LD on channel 57) became the South Bend market's new ABC affiliate, after full-power WSJV (channel 28) ended its affiliation with that network to join Fox.
 Due to W58BT's low-power signal which could not reach the entire market, Weigel then converted W69BT into a translator of W58BT to reach areas that could not receive an adequate signal as Weigel campaigned the FCC to increase the station's signal radius, along with establishing its pay-TV coverage.

 After several years, those efforts were successful.
-As most of the market could receive channel 57 without issue, in October 1999, channel 69 became an affiliate of The WB with its own schedule.
+As most of the market could receive channel 57 without issue, in October 1999, channel 69 became an affiliate of The WB with its own schedule, just as WGN-TV in Chicago dropped The WB on its superstation feed.
 The station's callsign was changed to WMWB-LP (standing for "Michiana's WB").